The Logan Rutledge Children’s foundation presents the annual Lowcountry Splash Open Water Swim.

 The Lowcountry Splash reserves the right to stop your swim if we have determined the conditions to be dangerous or if we are concerned for your welfare.
 If you are asked to stop swimming you must comply.
 You will be assisted to the nearest anchored boat.

-Awards Ceremony: location is The Grove section of Patriots Point, which is located past the bathrooms across the parking lot to a grassy area.
+Awards Ceremony: location is Omar Shrine Temple, which is .7 of a mile from Patriots Point on Patriots Point Road.
 We suggest you bring your own chairs for sitting.
 Music will be provided by a DJ and free beer for those of age.
 The awards ceremony will begin after the swims.
 Awards for the top 3 men’s and women’s swimmers will begin as soon as the ceremony is finished.
 This is a great time to relax, rest, re-hydrate.
 There will be plenty of food and beverages for all.

 Top 3 Male & Female Overall